jcailler/programmation-fonctionnelle-ul/TP/TP0/README.md

-# Functional Programming - Exercise 0: Setting up Visual Studio Code and Scala
+# Functional Programming - TP 0: Setting up Visual Studio Code and Scala

 This page provides a step-by-step guide to install Scala 3 and/or Visual Studio Code (VSCode) on [Kapps'Ul](https://kappsul.su.univ-lorraine.fr/) or on your computer, as well a some useful plugins.
 We *strongly* recommend an installation on your own computer.